Dutch: A Memoir of Ronald Reagan by Edmund Morris

 Philosophical Studies c.1611-c.1619 by Francis Bacon, edited by Graham Rees

-Hostage to Fortune: The Troubled Life of Francis Bacon by Lisa Jardine, by Alan Stewart
+Hostage to Fortune: The Troubled Life of Francis Bacon by Lisa Jardine and Alan Stewart

 Francis Bacon: The History of a Character Assassination by Nieves Mathews